Lobby cards are (were...) official marketing materials which were printed to preview and promote upcoming and current film releases.

 Cards of this nature were produced and distributed at the same time as corresponding "One Sheet" and "Quad" sized posters for promotional purposes.
 For some reason lobby cards are not nearly as well known as their movie poster counterparts, however.

 The Lobby Cards Gallery has been launched to share some of these glorious images with fellow collectors and moviegoers - and to also raise awareness of what they are and the key role they played in the promotion of movie releases spanning several decades.
+If you have any questions about lobby cards, please check the dedicated FAQs page or get in touch!

 Enjoy browsing the Gallery.